zarquon42b/zarquon42b.github.io/_posts/2018-05-03-MorphoAndPubs.md

 The second paper deals with retrodeforming fossil specimens with an emphasis on symmetrically placed semi-landmarks.

-1. <i>Profico A, Schlager S, Valoriani V, Buzi C, Melchionna M, Veneziano A, Raia P, Moggi-Cecchi J, Manzi G. 2018.
+1. <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/ajpa.23493"><i>Profico A, Schlager S, Valoriani V, Buzi C, Melchionna M, Veneziano A, Raia P, Moggi-Cecchi J, Manzi G. 2018.
 Reproducing the internal and external anatomy of fossil
 bones: Two new automatic digital tools.
-American Journal of Physical Anthropology.</i>
+American Journal of Physical Anthropology.</i></a>

-2. <i>Schlager S, Profico A, Di Vincenzo F, Manzi G. 2018.
+2. <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0194073"><i>Schlager S, Profico A, Di Vincenzo F, Manzi G. 2018.
 Retrodeformation of fossil specimens based on 3D bilateral semi-landmarks: Implementation in the R package "Morpho".
-PLOS ONE 13(3):1–19.</i>
+PLOS ONE 13(3):1–19.</i></a>